Duplin County High School Teacher Arrested on Meth Charges

 James Calvin Jones, age 31, is charged in two separate cases with manufacturing methamphetamine, three counts of sale/delivery of a controlled substance, and maintaining a vehicle/place for controlled substances.

 The manufacture of a controlled substance like meth is a Class C felony.
-Other charges depend on the situation, according to state statute.
+He was charged with a Class G. Other charges depend on the situation, according to state statute.

 Arrest documents show that in January, a “testifying witness” said that Jones delivered crystal methamphetamine to them.